The following are examples of entrepreneurial projects worked on.

 Shnork was a mobile, social, photo sharing site, during the early days of mobile (pre-iPhone).
 Users received text messages with a theme and took photos corresponding to the theme.
 Everyone could view and rate the photos taken.

-Superbot is the premier, annual conference for chatbots and voice assistants, featuring industry experts and thought leaders from around the world.
+Superbot was the premier, annual conference for chatbots and voice assistants, featuring industry experts and thought leaders from around the world.

 Thumbdrop was an app discovery app that enabled users to discover new apps based on what their friends had installed.